wgergely/ExpenseTracker/ExpenseTracker/config/gcp.md

 The app requires a valid
-[Google API client ID](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid) to connect with your account and Google Sheet document.
+[Google API client ID](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid) to connect with your account and Google Sheets document.
 Follow these steps to set up your Google Cloud project and obtain the necessary credentials:

 <br />